ISC 2020 PHD FORUM

-PLEASE NOTE: The call for PhD Forum is currently open for submission!
+PLEASE NOTE: The call for PhD Forum is closed!

 The ISC High Performance conference is Europe’s largest international conference and exhibition for high performance computing (HPC), networking and storage.
 The ISC 2020 PhD Forum provides an opportunity for PhD students to present research results in a setting that sparks scientific exchange and lively discussions.